JPMORGAN HEDGED EQUITY FUND

 Get invested, stay invested.

 By combining J.P.
 Morgan’s time-tested equity research with a disciplined index options strategy, the Hedged Equity Fund enables investors to participate in equity markets while mitigating downside risk.

-- Research-driven equity investment managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone who leverage insights from 27 equity analysts.
+- Research-driven equity fund managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone, leveraging insights from 26 equity analysts.

-- Offers lower volatility and potential for better risk-adjusted returns than long-only investments.
+- The Fund offers lower volatility and potential for better risk-adjusted returns than long-only investments.